Tummy Tuck in Washington, DC

 Why Choose Us?

-- The Plastic Surgery Institute of Washington is a world-class cosmetic practice in North Bethesda, MD serving the Washington, DC metropolitan region.
+- The Plastic Surgery Institute of Washington is a world-class cosmetic practice in North Bethesda, MD serving the Washington, DC metropolitan region for over 30 years.

 - Our highly skilled, board-certified plastic surgeons value exceptional quality and individualized patient care.
 We perform our Washington DC tummy tuck surgery in either our fully accredited in-office surgery center or in the recently modernized Sibley Hospital, both overseen by board-certified anesthesiologists.